-With a history of logging and lumberjacks (not to mention blue oxen) forest products still play a major role in the region’s economy today.
+With a storied history of logging and lumberjacks (not to mention blue oxen) forest products still play a major role in the region’s economy today.
 There are the paper mills of Cloquet and more sites that process everything from pulp and cellulose to specialty wood products.
 Efficiency and sustainability are valued at every step of the process, and that extends to food, as well.
 Wild rice and caviar are just two examples of the agricultural goods that originate in this part of the world.
 Research into the food industry and biochemical investigations are underway at the University of Minnesota Duluth.
-Curious about the potentials of biobusiness?
+Curious about biobusiness?
 You should be!
 Find out more here.

 Healthcare & Biomedical

 The healthcare and biomedical industry is the single largest employer in the Northland, accounting for over twenty percent of the region’s workforce.
 That statistic can only be expected to increase, what with Baby Boomers retiring and an aging population.
 The need for assisted living, rehabilitation, and extended care is going to grow dramatically.
 Biomedical advancement already has center stage in this area, which is committed to providing quality care at every stage of life.
 Get an overview of medical institutions and healthcare structures here.